loopbackio/loopback4-example-shopping/README.md

 ![Shopping example overview diagram](example-shopping.png)

+## Pre-requisites

+Node.js >= 8.9.0 and running instances of a MongoDB and Redis server are required for the app to start.
+The Redis server is used for the shopping cart, while MongoDB is used for the rest of the models in the app.

+Docker is required for running tests, make sure it is running if you want to run the tests.

+In case you have Docker installed on your system and don't want to manually install MongoDB and Redis, you can run `npm run docker:start` to download their images and start the servers.

 ## Installation

-Make sure you have Node.js >= 8.9.0 installed.
-Then do the following to clone and start the project.
+Do the following to clone and start the project.

 ```
 git clone https://github.com/strongloop/loopback4-example-shopping.git